cgevans/mixes/docs/source/guide.rst

 Concepts
 --------

-Alhambra-mixes is a small library to make it easier to organize complicated, hierarchical mixes.
+Riverine is a small library to make it easier to organize complicated, hierarchical mixes.

-Alhambra-mixes organizes the mixing process into several concepts:
+Riverine organizes the mixing process into several concepts:

 - A *Component* is something that goes into a mix, and has a source concentration.
 It may be a generic component, a strand with a sequence, or a mix.
 It may also contain information about
 - An *Action* describes how a component or set of components is to be added to a mix.
 It may specify that each component be added to get a target concentration in the mix, for example, or that a fixed volume of each component be added.
 For example, the `FixedConcentration` action adds a component (or several components) to a mix at a fixed desired concentration, while `FixedVolume` adds components at fixed volumes.